-A review of the ELMP will be undertaken at least annually until completion of construction works.
-The management review will be organised by the Environmental Manager and the Project team will be informed of any changes to this ELMP through the regular Project communications processes.
-The review will take into consideration:
+A review of the ELMP will be undertaken at least annually until completion of construction works in accordance with the Designation and Resource Consent conditions.
+The management review will be organised by the Project team will be informed of any changes to this ELMP through the regular Project communications processes.
+The review will take into consideration and shall address: